 The Champions League is one of the most watched and prestigious international sports tournaments in the world.
 Many people across the globe like to watch the matches and support their favorite team.
-However, if you’re on holiday and want to watch with your own language’s commentary, you might run into some difficulties.
-Many subscriptions block the use of your online sports subscription while you reside in a foreign country.
+However, if you’re on holiday and want to watch the tournament with commentary in your native language, you might run into some difficulties.
+Many streaming services block the use of your online sports subscription while you are in a foreign country.
+Moreover, some streaming services might block specific geo-restricted content.
+This could mean that you cannot see if Liverpool will take home the trophy home again.
 Luckily, there is always the option to resolve this issue with a VPN.
 Read more about this below.

 - Excellent protection and a large network of servers

 - Nice and pleasing application

 When do you need a VPN to watch the UEFA Champions League?

 There are various reasons why people would need or benefit from a VPN to watch the UEFA Champions League.
 In countries where football is popular, you can usually watch all of the games live on tv or, increasingly, stream them online.
 Watching football online offers benefits, but also downsides.
 One example is the geo-blocking of content.
 Fortunately, VPNs can resolve this issue.
 Here are some of the reasons why you would need a VPN:

 - You have a subscription with a sports channel that airs the games, but you’re on holiday or abroad for business.
 Because of a geo-blockade, your cannot access the channel or its content.